 Eviction Checks

-Obviously if a prospective tenant has been evicted before, this should ring alarm bells.
-Eviction is the very last resort and is a lengthy, costly and stressful process which should be avoided at all costs.
-Protect your income by doing eviction checks along with every house rental application and apartment application.
+The alarm bells should ring if a prospective tenant has been evicted before.
+Eviction is the last resort and a lengthy, costly, and stressful process that should be avoided at all costs.
+Protect your income by conducting eviction checks for every house rental and apartment application.

 Criminal Checks

-I’ve already covered criminal checks earlier in this article.
+As I’ve said before, criminal background and credit checks are required when evaluating applicants for rental properties.
 But it bears repeating that you should run full criminal checks to know exactly what you’re dealing with.
 In multifamily homes, you may be putting other tenants at risk.

 Verifying Income and Employment

-It’s not enough to take a potential tenant’s rental application at face value.
+Taking a potential tenant’s rental application at face value is not enough.
 You must also verify their income and employment history and check the results against their application.
 You should ask yourself the following questions:

 • Does their current income cover the rent plus normal living expenses for the area?